FHIR-Aggregator/helpdesk/docs/getting_started/install.md

 ```

-FHIR-Aggregator is a command line package, so to run commands in python you will need to add a ! in front of all your fq commands as in:
+FHIR-Aggregator is a command line package, so to run commands in python in a jupytr notebook context you will need to add a ! in front of all your fq commands as in:

 ```python
 !fq --help